 Publicly Traded Companies

-The Sarbanes-Oxley (SOX) Act of 2002 requires publicly traded companies to meet Section 404 compliance for cyber security.
+The Sarbanes-Oxley (SOX) Act of 2002 requires publicly traded companies to meet Section 404 compliance for Cybersecurity.
 The implications of this are discussed in a useful white paper by the SANS Institute.

 Proprietary Security Frameworks

-Of course, there are many proprietary security frameworks, especially from vendors offering “managed security services” or enterprise-level software.
+There are many proprietary security frameworks, especially from vendors offering “managed security services” or enterprise-level software.
 Here are a few interesting examples:

 The IBM Mobile Security Framework advocates these steps in setting up secure mobile computing: